Spanish Traditional Flamenco Dress

 There are flamenco dresses to suit all sizes and some pockets as they are never inexpensive.
 In fact, Flamenco dresses can be prohibitively expensive, especially those designer dresses which can be made to order and can take weeks to make.
 Designing new-look flamenco dresses has become a big business in Spain now for years and moves millions of euros every year.
 Top designers such as Yves Saint Laurent, and Vittorio and Luchino have designed wonderful pieces, but there are hundreds of more Spanish designers producing magnificent creations all year round.

 As the Spanish flamenco dress sets the female form off at its best, then the hairstyle which goes perfectly with the dress is, as the long neck of the guitar itself suggests, is swept up and retained in a type of bun, showing off the neck at its best.

 The Spanish ‘abanico’ or fan is also an integral part of the flamenco style.
 A flirtatious flutter of the fan often forms part of the flamenco dance.
-These fans can also be family heirlooms, such as the hair-combs mentioned above and will compliment the coquette style of the dress.
-Footwear has also to be considered when choosing the right accessories for the dress.
-A quick flip of the ankle to ruffle the frills and give an air of frivolity yet confidence at the same time will naturally reveal perfect shoes, always complimentary in colour and style.
+These fans can also be family heirlooms, such as the hair-combs mentioned above, and will compliment the coquette style of the dress.
+Footwear also has to be considered when choosing the right accessories for the dress.
+A quick flip of the ankle to ruffle the frills and give an air of frivolity yet confidence at the same time will naturally reveal perfect shoes, always complementary in colour and style.

-What has fascinated me about the flamenco dress is that is extremely complimentary to the female figure, regardless of the weight and size of the wearer.
-I have seen all ages and sizes of girls and women wearing these dresses over the years and they all have their figures complimented by this particular style.
+What has fascinated me about the flamenco dress is that it is extremely complementary to the female figure, regardless of the weight and size of the wearer.
+I have seen all ages and sizes of girls and women wearing these dresses over the years, and they all have their figures complimented by this particular style.
 There might still be hope for me!